Force Play

 Also known as: force out

-A force play is an out recorded by a fielder simply touching the base ahead of a runner who is required to advance, with no tag needed, because the batter-runner or a trailing runner has no choice but to run to that base.
+A force play is an out recorded by a fielder simply touching the base ahead of a runner who is required to advance, with no tag needed.
+This is.
+This is because the batter-runner or a trailing runner has no choice but to run to that base.

-A runner is "forced" to advance when the batter puts the ball in play and there is no open base behind them — for example, a runner on first must go to second if the batter becomes a runner, since first base can no longer be occupied by two people.
-On any force play, the defense only needs to have a fielder with possession of the ball touch the base before the runner arrives; no tag on the runner is required.
-Once the lead runner in a force situation is put out, any trailing forced runners are also automatically out if the defense can get the ball to their base before they arrive, creating the double-play and triple-play force sequences common in slow pitch.
+A runner is "forced" to advance when the batter puts the ball in play and there is no open base behind them.
+This means for example, a runner on first must go to second if the batter becomes a runner, since first base can no longer be occupied by two people.
+On any force play, the defense only needs to have a fielder with possession of the ball touch the base before the runner arrives.
+No tag on the runner is required.
+Once the lead runner in a force situation is put out, any trailing forced runners are also on its own out if the defense can get the ball to their base before they arrive.
+This creates the double-play and triple-play force sequences common in slow pitch.

 Understanding force situations correctly prevents wasted throws (tagging a runner who was already out on a force) and missed opportunities (throwing to the wrong base when a force was actually in effect).